Craig Taylor (American football)

-Craig Garrett Taylor (born January 3, 1966) is a former professional American football running back in the National Football League.
+Craig Garrett Taylor (born January 3, 1966) is an American former professional football running back in the National Football League (NFL).
 He played three seasons for the Cincinnati Bengals (1989–1991).
+He was selected by the Bengals in the sixth round of the 1989 NFL draft with the 166th overall pick.

 Taylor attended Linden High School in Linden, New Jersey.